 Finally, Asia (excluding China) is a key region for copper scrap trade with 45% of the region's consumption being met by scrap, driven by high scrap demand in Japan and Korea, where there is significant scrap processing capacity.
 Despite being relatively balanced in net trade, around 1 Mt of copper in scrap is imported and exported throughout the region.
 Japan, Korea and India are key importers of scrap from the United States and Europe, while Malaysia, Viet Nam, India and Thailand were also in recent years taking the low-grade scrap that was previously going to China before the import restrictions on low-grade scrap were enacted.
-However, all four regions have also recently implemented restrictions on low-grade scrap capacity in Europe and the United States.
+However, all four regions have also recently implemented restrictions on low-grade scrap, highlighting the need to develop low-grade copper scrap capacity in Europe and the United States.